dcartist/how-to-present/README.md

 - Practice your presentation with other people and get their feedback
 - Record yourself doing your presentation to get an understanding of how others will see you
 - Take pauses, and don't rush through everything.
+- Have your project running and your code up to be able to view
 - Make sure to drink water before a presentation.
 Hydration is key!
 - Be clear and concise.
 - Listen to music beforehand that makes you feel happy and want to sing; people can feel that happiness.